Pork Vindaloo

 Method

-1. To create the vindaloo spice mix, dry roast dried red chillies, whole cumin, poppy seeds, cloves, black pepper, and whole mustard, and grind them to a powder.
+1. To create the vindaloo spice mix, dry-roast the listed spices, and grind them to a powder.

-5. The next day heat mustard oil in a pan until smoking.
+4. Heat mustard oil in a pan until smoking.
+Temper with mustard seeds.

-14. Once the meat is cooked and the consistency of the sauce is to your liking, add the curry leaves, cover with a lid, and turn off the heat.
+8. Once the consistency of the sauce is to your liking, add some fresh curry leaves, cover with a lid, and turn off the heat.

-15. Once cool, put the vindaloo in the refrigerator.
+9. Once cool, put the vindaloo in the refrigerator.
 Vindaloo is almost like a pickle.
 Like any braised dish it gets better with time.
-Plan to make this at least a day ahead so that meat has the chance to soak in everything.
+Plan to make this at least a day ahead so that the flavour get a chance to mature.

 Recipe discussion